 The term ‘ringworm’ is misleading.
 It is not a worm and is not always shaped like a ring.
 Ringworm is a fungal skin infection, also known as tinea.
 It is usually temporary but can sometimes persist and spread.
 Ringworm (antifungal) medicines are the preferred treatment for clearing up infections ranging from mild to severe.

-Let us dive into the details of ringworm disease, ringworm treatment medications, and its side effects.
+Let us dive into the details of ringworm disease, ringworm treatment medications, and their side effects.

 What is ringworm?